usnistgov/vulntology/website/content/specification/_index.md

 ## The Components

-The vulntology framework is composed of simple components described below:
+The Vulntology framework is composed of simple components described below:

 - **Objects**: A Conceptual entity; Objects can be related to other objects, have types, relationships, and properties.
 A list of Objects defined by the Vulntology framework is located under the [objects](objects) directory.
 Each object, such as [Vulnerability](objects/vulnerability), can have multiple properties and/or relationships with other components.